Interested in becoming a Parish Councillor

-Serving as a councillor on any parish or town council is controlled by the rules and regulations laid out in the Local Government Act 1972 (LGA 1972).
+Serving as a councillor on a parish or town council is governed by the Local Government Act 1972 (LGA 1972).

 Eligibility